Residence Life has overall responsibility for the management of the university’s student residences.

 General Room Changes Students interested in changing rooms should go to Residence Life (212 Campus Center) once the room change period begins to complete the Room Change Request Form.
 Changes are typically approved on a first come, first served basis, but may be made based on the individual circumstances involved.
 Once a change has been granted students should complete their move within 48 hours.
 Exceptions to the 48-hour provision may be authorized for good cause by the Associate Director for Administration.

 End of Fall Semester Room Changes At the end of the fall semester, there are a substantial number of room changes.
-Individuals who change rooms must officially vacate and check-out of their former assignment before the halls close for the Winter break.
+Individuals who change rooms must officially vacate and check-out of their former assignment before the halls close for the semester break.
 Residents will be provided with instructions at the time they sign the room change approval paperwork.

 Room Reservation Deposit